libp2p/js-libp2p-websocket-star/README.md

 ## Hosted Signalling Server

-We host a signalling server at `148.251.206.162:9090` that can be used for practical demos and experimentation, it **should not be used for apps in production**.
+We host a signalling server at `ws-star-signal-1.servep2p.com` and `ws-star-signal-2.servep2p.com` that can be used for practical demos and experimentation, it **should not be used for apps in production**.
-A libp2p-webrtc-star address, using the signalling server we provide, looks like:
+A libp2p-websocket-star address, using the signalling server we provide, looks like:

-`/libp2p-webrtc-star/ip4/148.251.206.162/tcp/9090/ws/ipfs/<your-peer-id>`
+`/libp2p-webrtc-star/dns4/ws-star-signal-1.servep2p.com/wss/ipfs/<your-peer-id>`

 Note: The address above indicates WebSockets Secure, which can be accessed from both http and https.